You sold the campaign. You executed the campaign. Now get the credit you deserve!

-- Little understanding of the data that leads to reluctance of developing campaigns and presenting them.
+- Little understanding of the data that leads to the reluctance of developing campaigns and presenting them.

-- A tendency to be too data focused—data is an important part of an effective recap, but it should not be the only component.
+- A tendency to be to data-focused—data is an important part of an effective recap, but it should not be the only component.
 The best recaps have a nice blend of what and why.

 As you create a recap, look for ways to translate the data into plain English.
 Simply sending along a bunch of data is not the most effective way to communicate all the important information to prove the successes seen from your direction.

 A campaign recap should provide the play-by-play portion (all the numbers, or the what), but also add the color commentary, so clients understand why the numbers are important.

 5-Step Campaign Recap Template